 ABCT is tailored for couples that are both struggling with alcohol use disorder that emphasizes healthy functioning in the relationship.
 The therapist introduces new tools for improving communication, self-control, and problem-solving, as well as contingency-management skills to promote sustained sobriety.

 CRDA is a more holistic approach to couples rehab therapy, with workshops that addresses both the individual recovery and the couple’s recovery.
 CRDA involves 15 interventions to promote couple recovery, improve the relationship, and to integrate recovery into the relationship.

-The Treatment Specialist is a go-to resource for couples seeking addiction rehab together.
-After a free assessment of the specific issues involved, The Treatment Specialist can then match the couple to the best rehab for their unique situation, be it one program for both to attend together, two separate residences at the same facility, or two different programs altogether.
+The Treatment Specialist will connect you to a treatment center to help your unique situation, be it one program for both to attend together, two separate residences at the same facility, or two different programs altogether.
 Couples getting sober together in couples rehab learn how to support each other’s recovery efforts and to develop a new sober, healthy lifestyle together.
-For more information about couples rehab, contact The Treatment Specialist today at (866) 644-7911.
+For more information about couples rehab, contact a Treatment Specialist today at (866) 644-7911.